 It's clear that to win today's talent race and attract crucial frontline workers, THS companies must take a fresh approach to recruitment.
 To stay ahead of the competition, hiring as usual is not an option.
 This first article in the series, explores some key talent acquisition and hiring tactics for the industries relying on hourly labor, including trucking, delivery, airlines, hospitality, car rentals, and restaurants.
 Tech-enabled hiring, building a promising brand for employees, and bridging the skill gaps are some strategies that can help acquire frontline workers.

-Frontline THS workers are critical to your organization’s success.
+Frontline THS workers are critical to your organisation’s success.
 They often make up the majority of a company’s workforce, yet receive little attention—and continue to turnover at alarming rates.
 They are difficult to attract and expensive to replace, so shouldn’t we do everything possible to retain them?

-This second article in the series, explores how organizations can rethink the frontline worker experience and make the most of their hiring and onboarding efforts by planning for the longer-term.
-Organizations with meaningful programs and opportunities can reduce turnover, spend more time upskilling rather than training, and turn frontline employees into loyal, proud brand ambassadors.
+This second article in the series, explores how organisations can rethink the frontline worker experience and make the most of their hiring and onboarding efforts by planning for the longer-term.
+Organisations with meaningful programs and opportunities can reduce turnover, spend more time upskilling rather than training, and turn frontline employees into loyal, proud brand ambassadors.
 We delve into three strategies that can help quell turnover and retain frontline workers.

 A great deal of time and effort is spent creating reward packages for salaried employees—but compensation and benefits for frontline workers rarely receives the same consideration.
 With the competition for frontline workers heating up, creative, differentiated, and thoughtful total rewards packages are becoming increasingly important.